Costa Rica- National PES programme

 The need for clear linkages between forests and hydrological effects , especially for reforestation projects.
 While most of the current initiatives are based either on perceptions of a positive relation, or rely on improved public relations, the lack of clarity in the linkages prevents expanding the scheme to cover other potential hydrological service users.

 It is important to consider the trade-offs between environmental, economic, and social objectives.
-Although the forestry law initially formulated outreach objectives for small and medium-scale farmers and provision of income and employment in rural areas, the benefits tend to be enjoyed by the relatively better-off.
+Although the Forestry Law initially formulated outreach objectives for small and medium scale farmers and provision of income and employment in rural areas, the benefits tend to be enjoyed by the relatively better-off.
 However, equity objectives like these could conflict with environmental objectives, as larger areas might work better for conservation than small, possibly segregated, plots (Zbinden and Lee, 2004).
-Administrative costs are also lower when there are few and relatively larger-scale participants, whose main source of income is off-farm and who might have less interest in converting the land.
-But the reverse can also true, it might be the smaller properties that are most at risk of changing their forest to other land uses and should therefore be targeted.
+Administrative costs are also lower when there are few and relatively larger scale participants, whose main source of income is off-farm and who might have less interest in converting the land.
+However, the reverse can also true; it might be the smaller properties that are most at risk of changing their forest to other land uses and should therefore be targeted.

-The need for systematic spatial targeting to improve efficiency in environmental service provision (See Wunder 2005 and Pagiola 2002 (; "the number of forest owners who apply for enrolment of areas in the scheme far exceeds the availability of funds.
+The need for systematic spatial targeting to improve efficiency in environmental service provision (See Wunder, 2005, and Pagiola, 2002); "the number of forest owners who apply for enrollment of areas in the scheme far exceeds the availability of funds.
 This is probably due to a combination of under-funding of the scheme and its lack of systematic spatial targeting.
 In many cases, those receiving PES funds may not have had genuine intentions in the first place of putting the land to an alternative use, thus implying limited additionality of the system, i.e. the PES system buys less extra environmental protection than would have been possible with increased targeting."

 Contact